tomhazledine/related-posts/complex-data/content/2020-01-07-eleventy-static-site-generator.md

     title: RSS in 2021 (yes, it's still a thing)
     excerpt: Adding an RSS feed to an Eleventy site is (mostly) easy peasy.
     summary:
-      - This is similar to what you've just read because it continues the discussion on blog site optimization and explores the implementation of RSS feeds, also using Eleventy, which was the chosen static site generator in the first blog post.
+      - This is similar to what you've just read because it expands on the use of Eleventy, one of the static site generators discussed in the first post, more specifically on how to use it to add an RSS feed to a blog.
     score: 0.8237468720779031
-  - relativePath: 2015-05-31-inline-svg-icons
+  - relativePath: 2017-02-26-inline-svg-icon-sprites
-    permalink: /inline-svg-icons/
+    permalink: /inline-svg-icon-sprites/
-    date: 2015-05-31
+    date: 2017-02-26
     tags: articles
     categories:
       - code
-    title: Getting started with inline SVG icons
+    title: Inline SVG icon sprites are (still) not scary.
-    excerpt: As a typography nerd, using a custom font to serve icons felt really good.
-However, it turns out inline SVG icons are better in almost every way.
+    excerpt: One of the best things about HTML is that it just works.
+As with much of the web, things only get weird when designers and developers start adding things.
     summary:
-      - This is similar to what you've just read because it details a technical journey of switching between different tools (from icon fonts to SVG sprites) just like the first post's journey through different static site generators.
+      - "\"This is similar to what you've just read because it also focuses on the optimization of website development, offering practical solutions and walkthroughs, now focusing on SVG icon sprites and their automated creation with a task runner (Gulp), which could be included in the efficient workflow that the first post's author praises in Eleventy.\""
-    score: 0.8190045521541176
+    score: 0.8101215292263658

 ---